Photo by JD Hancock

 The Star Trek franchise has consistently depicted black characters in key roles suck as Captain Terrell (Paul Winfield) in Star Trek: The wrath of Khan (1982), Lieutenant Commander Geordi La Forge (Levar Burton) in Star Trek: The next generation (1987), Fleet Admiral Cartwright (Brock Peters) in Star Trek VI: The undiscovered country (1991), Commander (later Captain) Benjamin Lafayette Sisko (Avery Brooks) in Star Trek: Deep Space Nine (1993), Ensign Travis Mayweather (Anthony Montgomery) on Enterprise (2001).

 Additionally, Star Trek has to this day been one of the only instances in science-fiction TV where black actors have played aliens not only heavily made-up (such as Michael Dorn as Klingon Lieutenant Worf), but also relatively unaltered (e.g. Vulcan officer Tuvok (Tim Russ) and El-Aurian bartender, Guinan (Whoopi Goldberg)).
-One glaringly offensive misstep was the Next generation episode “Code of Honor” which is one of the worst episodes in the franchise’s history.
+One glaringly offensive misstep was the Next generation episode “Code of Honor” which is one of the worst episodes in the franchise’s history, a Tarzanistic jungle melodrama set on an all black planet.
 Other than that, after Star Trek, any futuristic space crews from earth would at least make token attempts at depicting diversity.

 Though Charlton Heston is remembered by many today as NRA spokesman and vocal defender of straight, white, Christian men in what he called “the Culture War,” he (or at least his past) was more complicated than that.
 He campaigned for liberals like Adlai Stevenson and John F. Kennedy.
 He also picketed segregated businesses in Oklahoma.
 He initially opposed the Vietnam War and accompanied Martin Luther King Jr. in the March on Washington for Jobs and Freedom.
 In the late 1960s and early ‘70s Heston also starred several sci-fi films that included overtly allegorical messages about racism.